icopy-site/awesome/docs/awesome/awesome-code-review.md

 > A curated list of tools, articles, books, and any other resource related to [code review](https://en.wikipedia.org/wiki/Code_review)

-Code review is the systematic examination (https://github.com/joho/awesome-code-review/blob/master/sometimes referred to as peer review) of computer source code.
+Code review is the systematic examination (sometimes referred to as peer review) of computer source code.

 ## Contents